WILDLIFE CONFLICT REduction

 LIVESTOCK CARCASS REMOVAL SERVICE

-BHWC provided carcass removal to local ranches this spring during calving season, which occurs March-May in the Big Hole Valley.
+BHWC provides carcass removal to local ranches during the spring during calving season, which occurs March-May in the Big Hole Valley.
 Predators are especially attracted to carcasses during this time as mortality is an unfortunate but expected part of calving.

-BHWC’s Wildlife Programs Technician, Kim Bingen, drove a USFWS dump truck to local ranches and removed carcasses, which were transported to the new Upper Big Hole Livestock Carcass Compost Facility.
-All information regarding livestock and ranching operations was kept confidential.
+BHWC’s Wildlife Programs Technician, John Costa, drives a USFWS dump truck to local ranches and removed carcasses, which he then transports to the new Upper Big Hole Livestock Carcass Compost Facility.
+All information regarding livestock and ranching operations is kept confidential.